The Mahata Group is currently not accepting enquiries from prospective students.

 Immune cell-mediated steroidogenesis

-We discovered that immune cells can synthesise and secrete steroid hormones to regulate immune cell function.
-At present we know very little about the physiological and pathological role of this immune cell-mediated steroid biosynthesis.
-Therefore, we are curious to know the cause, mechanism and consequence of this immune cell steroidogenesis.
-We are committed to exploiting this knowledge to improve human health and combat disease.
+We discovered that immune cells, such as mast cells, basophils, T helper 2 cells and macrophages, synthesise and secrete steroid hormones that regulate immune cell function in context-dependent ways to restore homeostasis.
+This finding has opened an entirely new frontier in understanding how the balance between inflammation, immunity and homeostasis is controlled—with profound implications for cancer and inflammatory diseases.
+At present, we know little about the physiological and pathological role of this immune cell-mediated steroidogenesis (steroid biosynthesis).
+Therefore, we are curious to know the cause, mechanism and consequence of this fundamental biological process that evolved in early vertebrates and naturally selected.
+We are committed to exploiting this knowledge to improve human health and combat disease, particularly in cancer.

 Group members